 It's not just the oil industry that will see a knock on effect from EV growth.
 With demand for battery raw materials growing at an unprecedented rate, the lithium and cobalt industries are set to be transformed.
 With EV growth driving demand for lithium-ion batteries, we spoke with Thomson Reuters on all things supply chain at their Global Base Metals Forum.
 Managing consultant, James Whiteside, shared his thoughts during this Q&A session.

-Following this, research associate Milan Thakore sat down with Dukascopy to discuss the impact EVs are having on the battery and raw materials market.
-In this video interview, Milan talked about China's plans for EV standardisation and the expected impact on lithium demand.
-He also addressed the question about whether EV manufacturers will be able to secure enough battery raw materials and he shared our 2018 outlook for cobalt.
+Following this, our experts sat down with Dukascopy to discuss the impact EVs are having on the battery and raw materials market.
+In this video interview, we discuss China's plans for EV standardisation and the expected impact on lithium demand.
+We also address the question about whether EV manufacturers will be able to secure enough battery raw materials, and our 2018 outlook for cobalt.

 Our latest battery raw materials analysis shows rapidly increasing deficits in the lithium, nickel and cobalt markets post 2030.
 We now take a look at battery recycling and how the industry needs to develop to support growing demand for the key metals.
 An overview of some of the major challenges and barriers highlight that while recycling will be critical for any significant EV penetration, it still may not be enough.